 A regular semester or Internet course may be dropped before the end of the second week of the semester (see academic calendar).
-Students who need to drop a course must complete the "Course Change Notice" form in the Leavell College Office (Internet students may do so by phone or fax).
+Students who need to drop a course must complete the "Course Change Notice" form in the Leavell College Office (Internet students may do so by email or fax).
 A student should consult an academic advisor before dropping or adding any courses.
 The fee for dropping a course is \$20 per course.
-Tuition is refundable.
+Tuition is refundable if the class is dropped before the end of the second week of class.

 Students cannot receive credit for an academic workshop course if they miss a single academic workshop class.
-Students may drop an academic workshop from the registration deadline until before the first day of class by contacting the Leavell College Office and completing the "Course Change Notice" (extension center students may do so by phone or fax).
+Students may drop an academic workshop from the registration deadline until before the first day of class by contacting the Leavell College Office and completing the "Course Change Notice" (extension center students may do so by email or fax).
 A student should consult an academic advisor before dropping or adding any courses.
 Tuition is refundable, minus the \$20 per class drop fee.
 Tuition is not refundable, however, after the first day of class.